-- Initiators – a source of free radicals that initiate the polymerisation process (the joining together of all the acrylic particles in the paint to make a continuous film – in other words the drying of the paint), even at room temperature
+Initiators to initiate the polymerisation process (the joining together of all the acrylic particles in the paint to make a continuous film – in other words, the drying process), even at room temperature.

 Stabilisers to prevent the freezing of a waterborne paint; if paint froze its dispersion would be impaired and the structure of the paint damaged.

 Many painters see varnishing their work as part of the painting process, rather than just the ‘finishing touch’.
-Varnishes are available gloss.
-Matt and satin (satin can also be made by mixing gloss and matt varnishes).
+Varnishes are available in gloss, matt and satin (satin can also be made by mixing gloss and matt varnishes).

 What varnish can I use?

 Varnish will protect your painting as well as unify the sheen.
 All fine art varnishes are suitable for varnishing your acrylic painting.
-Solvent based varnishes are slow drying and made of natural resins dissolved in solvent – the matt versions have an added matting agent.
+Acrylic varnishes are made of polymer resins dissolved in acrylic emulsion and are the fastest drying of the lot.
+Solvent-based varnishes are slow drying and made of natural resins dissolved in solvent – the matt versions have an added matting agent.
 Mineral Spirit Acrylic varnish is made from synthetic resins dissolved in mineral spirit.
 The synthetic resin used in MSA varnish has been specially developed to ensure that it does not yellow over time – something that natural resins like dammar can be prone to do.
-Acrylic varnishes are made of polymer resins dissolved in acrylic emulsion and are the fastest drying of the lot.

 How should I varnish my acrylic painting?